 After you select a template, a window with instructions will appear.
 Go through all the steps: Enter your email (you will need to enter it).
 If everything is entered correctly, a green checkmark will appear next to the mail icon.
 If Excel is involved, then communication requires markers or labels – in which table what to write.
 The wizard will tell you exactly what you need to create.
 As required, create a table in Excel Online with the Subject, From, Date, and Snippet columns.
 Format it as a smart table: Home → Format as a table.

 Make changes to the configured stream – in the created stream, we will redirect letters from the specified senders (for example, clients or partners) to the colleague’s mail.
 And at the same time, let’s see how to work with conditions in Power Automate.
-In the query you created, click the arrow under the first step and select to Add Parallel Branch.
+In the query you created, click the arrow under the first step and select Add Parallel Branch.

 For a new step, select the Condition control.
 By the way, pay attention – when creating a new step in the menu, select actions or triggers.
 Set a condition – specify the sender of the email.
 Fill in the data to redirect the email to a colleague and save the stream.
 Try it – it is quite simple and does not require special knowledge and skills.
 And most importantly, everything is already configured in the templates.

 If you did not find a suitable template, you could create a stream from scratch.
 And use different types of sequences – automated, button sequence, planned, or business process.
-The creation process for custom sequences is pretty much the same as the for template-based ones.
+The creation process for custom sequences is pretty much the same as the template-based ones.